Faizullah Khan

 Nawab Faizullah Ali Khan (c.
 1730 – 17 July 1794) became the first Nawab of Rampur.
 Following the defeat of the Rohillas in the First Rohilla War, Faizullah, the only surviving heir of Nawab Ali Mohammed Khan and opponent of the forces of Awadh and the British East India Company in the war, was installed as the ruler of the newly created Rampur State.
 The state was carved out of the dismembered Kingdom of Rohilkhand.
 It bordered the Maratha Confederacy to the south, making it a strategically significant territory.
 Under the tutelage of the East India Company, Faizullah ruled peacefully for 20 years.
 The capital, Rampur, was founded during his reign, and the Raza Library collection was initiated.

 Biography

 Silver Rupee from the Kingdom of Rohilkhand, minted in Qasba Panipat during the tenure of Faizullah Khan, struck in the name of Mughal emperor Shah Alam II, with having "saya-e-fazle elah" couplet, Swastika and Parasol marks.

 The Raza Library, established by Faizullah Khan and maintained by his successors.
 The Indian government took it over in 1975.

-Faizullah was the second son of Nawab Ali Mohammed Khan, founder of the Kingdom of Rohilkhand— a Jat by origin who was adopted and converted by Sardar Daud Khan Barech.
-Faizullah succeeded his elder brother, Nawab Saadullah Khan, as the leader of the Rohillas.
+Faizullah was of mixed ancestry.
+His father was a Nain Jat and his mother was a Matni Pashtun.
+He was the second son of Nawab Ali Mohammed Khan.
+Faizullah succeeded his elder brother, Nawab Saadullah Khan, as chief of the Rohillas.
 He fought alongside Ahmed Shah Abdali in the Third Battle Of Panipat and was granted Shikohabad in recognition of his service.